metavalent/metavalent.github.io/_posts/2023-05-11-13-08-48-Expression-Trees.md

 ---
-title: 'OH - What You Just Invented There Are Expression Trees'
+title: 'OH - What You Just Invented There Is An Expression Tree'
 author: metavalent
 layout: post
 published: true